-Performance Standards
+4: Performance Standards

-SECTION 12: Interior Concrete and Foundation
+Section 12: Interior Concrete and Foundation

-12.1 Concrete Floor Uneven
+12.1 Concrete floor uneven

-Interior concrete floors should not vary from flat exceeding 1⁄4 inch per 4 feet, provided that the deviation is gradual.
+Interior concrete floors should not vary from flat exceeding 1/4 inch per 4 feet, provided that the deviation is gradual.
 If these conditions exist, the Builder will repair the floor for a period of two years.
 Appropriate corrective actions could include filling, grinding, or use of a floor-leveling compound.
 Color and texture may vary from original finish.

-12.2 Concrete Appearance/Finish
+12.2 Concrete appearance/finish

 The Builder will repair disintegration of the surface resulting in the appearance of coarse aggregate below the surface for a period of two years, unless salt or chemicals caused the disintegration of the floor.
 The Builder will repair the surface by patching or surface coating.
 Nonstructural cosmetic surface flaws will be repaired or replaced at the Builder's discretion.
-Color variations are not covered by the Limited Warranty.
+Color variations are not covered by the Warranty.

-12.3 Concrete Cracks
+12.3 Concrete cracks

-Cracks in garage floors, walkways, driveways, patios, and steps that exceed 1⁄4 inch in width or 1⁄4 inch in vertical offset will be repaired, at the Builder's discretion, for a period of two years by filling and patching.
-The texture and color of concrete cannot be matched due to varying conditions and, therefore, the matching of concrete color or texture is not covered by the Limited Warranty.
+Cracks in garage floors, walkways, driveways, patios, and steps that exceed 1/4 inch in width or 1/4 inch in vertical offset will be repaired, at the Builder's discretion, for a period of two years by filling and patching.
+The texture and color of concrete cannot be matched due to varying conditions and, therefore, the matching of concrete color or texture is not covered by the Warranty.

-12.4 Concrete Slab-on-grade Floor Cracks
+12.4 Concrete slab-on-grade floor cracks

 Concrete slab-on-grade floors cannot be expected to be crack-free.
 Most cracking is minor and is the result of large areas of concrete shrinking as the concrete cures.
 These cracks do not affect the structural integrity of the home.
 Since slab-on-grade floors are quite large, shrinkage cracks can be expected to occur randomly.
-Cracks in slab-ongrade floors measuring 1⁄4 inch in width or vertical displacement will be repaired by the Builder for a period of two years.
+Cracks in slab-on-grade floors measuring 1/4 inch in width or vertical displacement will be repaired by the Builder for a period of two years.
 Repair may include filling, grinding, or use of a floor-leveling compound.

-12.5 Expansion and Control Joints
+12.5 Expansion and control joints

 Expansion joints are intentionally placed in some concrete surfaces to allow sections of concrete to expand and contract with changes in temperature, and control joints are intentionally placed in concrete to control cracking as concrete cures.
 Expansion and control joints often have inserted plastic barriers or have been grooved/notched during concrete placement and will have a tendency to move or crack in the joint area.
 Movement at a control joint in excess of 1/4 inch in width or vertical displacement will be repaired.
-The Builder will repair excessive movement by filling, grinding, or use of a floor-leveling compound for a period of two years.
+The Builder will repair excessive movement by filling, grinding, or use of a floorleveling compound for a period of two years.

-12.6 Footings and Foundation Wall Cracks
+12.6 Footing and foundation wall cracks